FronkonGames/fronkongames.github.io/content/store/artistic/index.md

 Although it will decrease the quality of the effect, you can increase the performance of the effect by choosing other values for '**Down sample**' (_8_).
 This may generate some annoying glitches in the brightness, you can mitigate them by using '**Artifacts**' (_9_).

 {{< notice tip >}}
-You don't want the effect to be generated on your particulates?
+You don't want the effect to be generated on your particles?
 You can change when it is applied by going to '**Advanced** > **RenderPass event**' and setting it to '_After Rendering Transparents_'.
 {{< /notice >}}

 Finally, if you click on '**documentation**' (_10_) you will go to the online documentation.
 If you need support, you can send me an email to '_frokongames@gmail.com_' or you can click on '**support**' (_11_).
 If you need to reset all the effect values, click on '**Reset**' (_12_).